kovidgoyal/calibre/manual/simple_index.rst

 calibre User Manual
 ===============================================

 calibre is an e-book library manager.
 It can view, convert and catalog e-books in most of the major e-book formats.
 It can also talk to many e-book reader devices.
 It can go out to the Internet and fetch metadata for your books.
 It can download newspapers and convert them into e-books for convenient reading.
-It is cross platform, running on Linux, Windows and OS X.
+It is cross platform, running on Linux, Windows and macOS.

 You've just started calibre.
 What do you do now?
 Before calibre can do anything with your e-books, it first has to know about them.
 Drag and drop a few e-book files into calibre, or click the "Add books" button and browse for the e-books you want to work with.
 Once you've added the books, they will show up in the main view looking something like this: